sigsep/website/content/README.md

 home: true
 heroImage: /hero.png
 features:
+- title: Public Datasets
+  details: We provide a list of publicly available datasets that can be used for research on source separation method for various applications.
 - title: Open Source Implementations
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
-- title: Public Datasets
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: As a starting point for researchers we provide a list of open source implementations for various source separation methods.
-- title: Literature
+- title: Literature Overview
-  details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: We provide a detailed literature overview of past research in this field.
-footer: MIT Licensed | Copyright © 2018 Fabian-Robert Stöter
+footer: Licensed under Creative Commons | Copyright © 2018 SigSep
 ---